 Swim Test - After having lunch and getting set-up, we'll start with a swim test in the lagoon.
 To participate in water sports, we urge all group members to be good swimmers.
 The Swim Test demonstrates the student's comfort level in the water.
-There are no required time limits or strokes to swim the 100 feet required in the test.
 If a student appears uncomfortable at all, instructors pay special attention to that student while in the water.
 All staff members are experienced in instructing students in the water and hold Lifeguard certifications.
+Additionally, to earn a diving certification, a minimum swim time is required.